Early February at Cluny & Kenmore Winter Week.......

 • do not pick any flowers or seed heads.

-• if you would like to buy any of the plants on sale, leave the money (or cheques made payable to Cluny House Gardens) in the box on the plant stall.
+• if you would like to buy any of the plants on sale, leave the money in the box on the plant stall.

 Entrance prices: